ersanchez/notes/nfs.md

 # NFS Notes

+This note shows you how to set up the network file system (NFS) to store files on one central server and access the files from one or more client computers like your desktop or laptop.

 These steps have been tested on Ubuntu 22.04 server and desktop.
 This note is aimed at home users sharing files on a local LAN not exposed to the Internet.

-You can use the network file system (NFS) to store files on one central server and access the files from one or more client computers like your desktop or laptop.

 Here is an overview of the steps you need to take to get things running: